 While Return Utah is the first public return-to-work program in the United States, targeted career reentry is well established and growing within the private sector.
 In fact, 40 percent of Fortune 50 companies utilized formal return-to-work programs as part of their hiring strategy in 2020 (iRelaunch).
 Formal programs are also trending as a diversity and inclusion strategy in order to recover female workers and disadvantaged groups due to disproportionate job loss relating to the COVID-19 pandemic.

-“I was a stay at home mom for 13 years before I got back into the workforce.
-I had kind of a non-traditional path back.
-I know how hard it is to feel like you can’t apply for jobs or have the relevant experience to get hired… Just because you’ve been out of the workforce does not mean that you don’t have valuable skills to contribute and we want to help you sharpen those skills and help you find… new opportunities.”
+“We need you.
+We need what you have to bring to the table.
+You have a lot to offer.
+Just because you’ve been out of the workforce does not mean that you don’t have valuable skills to contribute and we want to help you sharpen those skills and help you figure out new opportunities.”